 Last, while I know a slow cooker can be great to use during the summer, I don’t actually use mine much during the summer.
 The foods I make in my crockpots (yes, plural—I have many of them) tend to be heartier, comfort food recipes, which are not what I usually have an appetite for in the summer.
 Am I alone in that?

 If you are a fan of Swiss Steak, I hope this recipe will pass your taste test!
 (See more savory recipes that use the magic of coconut milk below my creamy Slow Cooker Swiss Steak recipe.)

 - 3 to 4 lbs chuck roast, similar roast, or round steak (I used two venison tenderloins)

-- About ¼ cup gluten-free flour mix (or a single gluten-free flour, such as finely ground white rice four] or sifted [coconut flour for a grain-free/paleo/keto option)
+- About ¼ cup gluten-free flour mix] (or a single gluten-free flour, such as [finely ground white rice four] or sifted [coconut flour for a grain-free/paleo/keto option)